LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/05-Development Lifecycle/05-Architecture Principles/NuGet Packages/create_nuget_packages.md

----
-id: create_nuget_packages
-title: How to create NuGet Packages
+# How to create NuGet Packages
----

 1. Create a dotnet class library project.
 To create a “compatible” package, developers should target .NET Standard so that all .NET and .NET core projects can consume the package.
 ``` dotnet new classlib --name projectName```
 Make sure that the .csproj project file has set the RepositoryURL and Version:
 ```c#
 <Project Sdk="Microsoft.NET.Sdk">

  <PropertyGroup>
    <TargetFramework>netstandard2.1</TargetFramework>
    <RepositoryUrl>https://github.com/LBHackney-IT/<REP0-NAME></RepositoryUrl>